 Does Wavy Hair Really Need Gel In The Curly Girl Method?

 You can follow the curly girl method without using gel.
 However, gel can make a dramatic difference in curl definition and frizz control.
 Most people are happier with their results if they use gel or another styler with hold, but it’s ultimately a stylistic choice.

-Also, the photo on the lower left was taken right after my hair dried that wash day.
-While it looks okay to me there, within a few hours my hair would lose definition seems how there was no gel or other product helping to hold the shape.
-Where when I do use gel or mousse that has a good hold, I can move around, even touch my hair a little bit, and my waves won’t fall apart, fall flat, or lose all of their definition.
+The photo on the left was taken right after my hair dried.
+While it looks okay there, within a few hours my hair would lose definition without gel or other product helping to hold the shape.
+When I do use gel or mousse that has a good hold, I can move around, even touch my hair a little bit, and my waves won’t fall apart, fall flat, or lose all of their definition.

 In other words…do you need gel, specifically?
 No. Do you need some sort of product with hold?
 Literally need?
 No. Do you need one to get the results you like?
 Probably.